 TV ministry is an area of huge growth for reaching Iranians.
 Many ministries pour resources and efforts into developing videos for evangelism and Christian teaching.
 Possibly 20 million illegal satellite dishes are used to access television broadcasts.
 Stations such as SAT-7 Pars, Nejat TV, MOHABAT TV, and producers such as Iran Alive Ministries, 222 Ministries, Elam Ministries and others reach millions through this popular medium.
 Live worship broadcasts with music and teaching prove especially effective.
 Pray also for the development of Christian video programming and materials for youth and children, who constitute such a large swathe of Iran's population.

 The Internet is another powerful tool for the evangelization of Iran, enormously popular among young people in particular.
 It is the ideal medium for a host of materials - readings, audio and video - in Persian.
 Many ministries are developing resources, from evangelistic sites to Christian news, to teaching materials to worship music in the main languages of Iran.
 Just a few examples - Farsi Christian News Network, Kalameh, Farsinet, Iranian Christian Broadcasting, Online Kelisa, Farsipraise Ministries, PWO and many others.
-Around 23 million Iranians have access to the Internet.
-Iran is the world's third-largest blogging community, but the regime is very active in shutting down sites that pose perceived threats to the status quo.
-Over 40 million have mobile phones - another potential but unexploited means of transmitting the good news.
+Nearly 90% of Iranians have access to the Internet and most own mobile phones.
+Iranians are very active in the social media environment, but the regime is very active in shutting down sites that pose perceived threats to the status quo.
+The same technologies and savvy that Iranians use to organize protests and parties can also be used to evangelize and disciple.
 Pray for the vast potential of the Internet to be realized for reaching Iran with the good news and for building up the body of Christ.

 - Get all of this content and daily notifications in our free mobile app.
 Download here ›